TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ---

+## Aleh's Customizations

+Next to the blockquote, you can make use of the central-quote as following:

+<div class="central-quote">This is supposed to be a central-blockquote.
+You should see two dividers on top and the bottom of this quote.</div>

 ## Further Customization

 Jekyll 2.x added support for Sass files making it much easier to modify a theme's fonts and colors.
 By editing values found in `_sass/_variables.scss` you can fine tune the site's colors and typography.